Now that you've stuffed your virtual shopping basket

 You may already be familiar with $20K House

-, an affordable home building initiative launched in 2005 by Rural Studio, an undergraduate architecture program founded 12 years prior by the late, great social justice architect and MacArthur "Genius Grant" recipient McSam Mockbee at Auburn University in Hale County, Alabama.
+, an affordable home building initiative launched in 2005 by Rural Studio, an undergraduate architecture program of Auburn University that was founded 12 years prior by the late, great social justice architect and MacArthur "Genius Grant" recipient McSam Mockbee in Hale County, Alabama.

 Since the inception of $20K House research project, Rural Studio has erected a dozen innovative and affordable — the project gets its name from the established maximum housing cost that an individual living on Social Security can afford to pay in monthly mortgage installments — homes across counties in Alabama’s poverty-stricken “Black Belt.”

 While sustainability and a reliance on the use of local and recycled materials has played into the design of various 20K Houses since the project's inception, in recent years students enrolled in the Rural Studio program have begun to incorporate passive solar design and tornado-safe features into the low-cost homes which, at 550-square-feet, cost under $20,000 (a maximum of $12,000 for materials and $8,000 for labor and contractor profits) to build.
 “Unlike other Rural Studio projects, the aim of the $20K House is to create a line of homes which could be built by contractors and have a greater impact on local communities,” explains the Rural Studio outreach page